-Capital assets, which include land, land easements, land improvements, buildings, aeration and clarifier tanks, machinery and equipment, intercepting sewer system, interceptor rights, and watercourse improvements, are stated at cost.
+Capital assets, which include land, land easements, land improvements, buildings, Capital assets, which include land, land easements, land improvements, buildings, aeration and clarifier tanks, machinery and equipment, intercepting sewer system, interceptor rights, and watercourse improvements, are stated at cost.
 The District defines capital assets as assets with an initial individual cost of more than \$5,000 and an estimated useful life of three or more years.
 Public domain property (i.e., sewers) and other capital assets are recorded at cost.
-Donated capital assets are recorded at their estimated fair value at the date of donation.
-The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend the assets' lives are not capitalized.
+Donated capital assets are recorded at their estimated acquisition value at the date of donation.
+The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend the assets' lives are not capitalized. the assets' lives are not capitalized.

 Interest is capitalized on constructed assets acquired with tax-exempt debt.
 The amount of interest to be capitalized is calculated by offsetting interest expense incurred from the date of the borrowing until completion of the project with interest earned on invested proceeds over the same period.
 Capitalized interest cost is amortized on the same basis as the related asset is depreciated.
-The amount of interest capitalized was \$5,627,000 and \$5,017,000 in 2015 and 2014, respectively.
+The amount of interest capitalized was \$4,127,000 and \$5,627,000 in 2016 and 2015, respectively.